Riley-D-1/Software-Assement-Task-2/readme.md

 5. Follow the terminal instructions and open the link.
 (Shown below)

 6. The program is running and you can navigate around the GUI.
-Infomation on how to understand the parameters and API responses are in the Help page.
-Further infomation about the diffrent NASA data and a reiteration of the programs focus are found on the About page.

-7. Once you are finished click into the terminal and then press Ctrl+C at the same time and wait for the errors to stop.
-Once they finish the locally hosted website has closed.
-Please note that your history will be saved locally, if you want to clear it after the GUI you can simply delete history.txt's contents.
-However do not delete the file itself.
+7. Once you are finished click the exit button (go to the menu by clicking ESC)

-## Alternatively
+## Alternatively (Not available for the first sprint)

 1. Locate the exe file and click the download icon on github after selecting it.